 - Departure: ABV Staff Escorted Airport Transfer

 Extra costs: Flights to Chile.
 Entry Visa (if applicable).
 Departure taxes.
 Vaccinations.
 Local Transportation.
 Travel & Health Insurance (approx. us$53).
-Laundry and Internet (us$10 and us$15).
+Laundry and Internet (paid in advance to the host family: us$10 and us$15).

 Meals & Food